EZInput: A Cross-Environment Python Library for Easy UI Generation in Scientific Computing: Main

 \section{Main}

 Computational algorithms represent essential tools for extracting quantitative insights from scientific data, yet their widespread adoption remains constrained by the challenge of creating accessible interfaces.
-Algorithm developers often lack the time to build user-friendly graphical interfaces, while end-users may lack the programming skills to directly apply sophisticated computational methods.
-This accessibility gap prevents powerful algorithms from reaching their intended audiences.
+Algorithm developers often lack the time to build user-friendly graphical interfaces, while end-users may lack the programming skills to apply these methods directly.
+This gap keeps powerful algorithms from reaching the people who need them.

 While powerful algorithms are being created, their adoption by non-programming users has been hampered by interfaces demanding programmatic expertise, creating a dichotomy between algorithm development and practical application.
 Recent community efforts have begun addressing this challenge, with notable successes in specific domains such as ZeroCostDL4Mic and DL4MicEverywhere for deep learning in microscopy \citep{von2021democratising,DL4MicEverywhere} and napari for interactive image visualisation \citep{sofroniew2025napari}.
 However, these solutions typically target specific computational environments or application domains.
 What remains missing is a framework enabling developers to write interface specifications once and deploy them anywhere at the same time as it automatically maintains parameter configurations that enhance reproducibility and facilitate systematic testing across different parameter combinations.